Skip to main content

 }

-[CRM] Update Entity
+Update Entity

-Update a Microsoft Dynamics 365 CRM entity record.
+Updates a Microsoft Dynamics 365 CRM entity record.

 InputCommentsDefault

-Entity TypeThe type of Entity to query, usually a pluralized name
+Entity TypeThe type of Entity to query, usually a pluralized name.

-Field ValueThe names of the fields and their values to use when creating/updating a record
+Field ValueThe names of the fields and their values to use when creating/updating a record.

 Dynamic Values